cromwellsimon/AltUnrealLanguages/README.md

 # Background
 I used to love Blueprint, and it still holds a special place in my heart.
-It was the first true programming language that I have learned, and it was the gateway drug for me to get into C# with Unity, which still is my most favorite programming language.
+It was the first true programming language that I learned, and it was the gateway drug for me to get into C# with Unity, which is still my most favorite programming language.

 However, as I have grown as a developer and have branched out deeper into game and even web development, I always come back to Blueprint with mixed emotions.
 While Blueprint is highly accessible, it also holds the engine itself back in several ways.